Airtable supports two-factor authentication (also known as 2FA or two-step authentication) for greater account security.

 To enable two-factor authentication on your Airtable account, go to your account page at https://airtable.com/account.
 You can also access your account page by clicking on your user icon in the top right corner of the screen, then clicking the "Account" option from the dropdown menu.

 Once on the account page, click on the "Two step auth" link next to your user icon:

 You'll need to sign in again for extra security.
 Next, you'll be asked to confirm whether or not you want to enable two-factor authentication—click the blue "Enable" button.

 Then, you'll need to set up your phone by adding a phone number which you can use to receive authentication codes.

 You'll need to enter your phone number (including the country code).

 You should then shortly receive a phone call or text at your designated phone number providing you with your authentication code.
 After entering the correct code, you'll then be brought to the 2FA configuration page.
 You now have 2FA enabled on your Airtable account.
 Congrats!

-You can change which second step you'd like to use by clicking on "Add another second step" and "Use an authenticator app."
+You can add a second authenticator app step if you'd like by clicking on "Add another second step" and "Use an authenticator app."

-If you click "Use an authenticator app," a QR code will be generated which will allow you to configure an authenticator app on your phone.
+Clicking "Use an authenticator app" will generate a QR code that will allow you to configure an authenticator app on your phone.